Frequently Asked Questions

 - Sustainable funding: First Nations under AFNWA will no longer be subject to conditional ISC applications for capital funding.
 Rather, they will receive the benefits of sustainable funding from the federal government for a long-term capital plan.

-- Transfer of legal liability: Chiefs and Councils are currently responsible, financially, and legally, for all water and wastewater services in their communities.
-AFNWA will protect Chief and Council by taking on all liability associated with water and wastewater services.
+- Improved water and wastewater services: Chiefs and Councils are currently responsible, financially, and legally, for all water and wastewater services in their communities.
+AFNWA will protect Chiefs and Councils by taking on all liability associated with water and wastewater services.
 Allowing AFNWA to assume the responsibilities enable Chiefs and Councils to focus on other priorities and issues facing the community.

 - Risk reduction: AFNWA will apply the best standard of care in operational procedures, while minimizing the risks of system failure or a public health crisis due to unsafe water.